 - There are many different kinds of accents heard among people from Great Britain.
-People who have a British accent and whose grammar and usage of English is perfect command a tremendous amount of respect.

 Some of my students don't like the accent they have when they speak English.
 I always tell them not to worrry about it too much because it's a very American thing to have an accent.
-We are, after all, a national of immigrants.
+We are, after all, a nation of immigrants.
 Go to any American city and you'll hear accents from around the world:

 - A person from Mexico has a Spanish accent.